by Todd Walker

-- Pencil and Paper: A small note pad for taking notes, leaving messages, and playing tic-tac-toe with your imaginary friend in the passenger seat stranded in a winter storm.
-Seriously, it’s great to have these items!
+- Pencil and Paper: A small note pad for taking notes, leaving messages, and notes when using a map and compass.

-- Paper Money: Cache some cash of different denominations in different places in your Man Purse – GHB.
+- Paper Money: Cache some cash of different denominations in different places in your GHB.
 I can roll about 5 bills and stuff them into a metal pill container.

 - Dust Mask: A N95 mask allows you to breathe without inhaling harmful dust particles.
 They’re cheap, lightweight, and can be MacGyvered for other uses.
 Remember the scenes from 911 of people running through the streets of NY enveloped by dust and disaster debris.